-If you are leaving non-perishable foods, you will need to take some extra precautions.
+If you are leaving nonperishable foods, you will need to take some extra precautions.
 Seal up nonrefrigerated products such as cereals, grains, boxed foods, baking products, and pet foods in plastic bags or containers with tightly fitting lids to keep bugs and moisture out.

-If you will be turning the refrigerator off while you are gone, make sure to empty it (and its attached freezer) completely, even of condiments in the door.
+If you will be turning the refrigerator off while you are gone, don't forget to empty it (and its attached freezer) completely, even of condiments in the door.
 Leave the door(s) open while you are gone for circulation.

 If you'll be leaving the refrigerator on while you are gone, toss any foods that will spoil.
 You can keep items like condiments and water.
 A working refrigerator that is nearly empty uses more energy, so add bottles of water.
 Empty the ice tray and turn off the automatic ice maker.

 Have houseplants?
 They probably won't be alive when you return, so either lends them to a neighbor or take them with you.

 Miscellaneous Items (Before You Lock up and Drive Off)

-Here are a few things you may not have thought about: Have candles?
-Store them in the refrigerator (if you are leaving it on) or put them in the coolest, darkest part of the house.
+Here are a few things you may not have thought about: Candles: Store them in the refrigerator (if you are leaving it on) or put them in the coolest, darkest part of the house.
 Also replace backup batteries in fire alarms, automatic watering systems, thermostats, and security systems.
 If you use call forwarding on your landline, now is the time to remember to set it.

 Ask a neighbor to check every couple of days to remove any fliers, phone books, packages, or other items that may be tossed into your driveway or left by your front door.
 Or better yet, provide a key to the house and any external gates, as well as your contact information, to a neighbor or relative who lives nearby to stop at the house periodically to check for leaks inside and out, walk the house, visit after monsoon activity to check for storm damage, etc. If you don't feel comfortable asking someone to do this, there are professional companies you can hire.